Task Force Related to the Rights of Coloradans with Disabilities - Housing Subcommittee

 Talking Points from 2024 Legislative Town Hall for People with Disabilities

-by Colleen Batchelor, 6 months agoFull access to Housing, Transportation, Education, and other Services and Supports are regular challenges for people with intellectual and developmental disabilities (IDD) as well as older adults and seniors or those with mental or behavioral health care and long-term care needs.
+by Colleen Batchelor, over 1 year agoFull access to Housing, Transportation, Education, and other Services and Supports are regular challenges for people with intellectual and developmental disabilities (IDD) as well as older adults and seniors or those with mental or behavioral health care and long-term care needs.
 The people we serve navigate these obstacles every day – these challenges failing to meet their basic needs, impacting quality of life, and in some cases, preventing full participation and inclusion in our community.

 The following discussion points are presented with possible solutions or ideas to address them.